Samurai in Japanese literature: The 47 rōnin

 In the 15th year of Genroku, the 47 rōnin of Akō cited Confucian edict as the reason for their famous vendetta.
-(As Translated by Algernon Bertram Freeman-Mitford (1837–1916), Lord Redesdale, British Ambassador to Japan in his book Tales of Old Japan.)
+(As Translated by Algernon Bertram Freeman-Mitford (1837–1916), Lord Redesdale, British Ambassador to Japan in his book '.)

 "...still we, who have eaten of your food, could not without blushing repeat the verse, 'Thou shalt not live under the same heaven nor tread the same earth with the enemy of thy father or lord,' nor could we have dared to leave hell and present ourselves before you in paradise, unless we had carried out the vengeance which you began."

 The 47 Rōnin were retainers of Lord Asano Takuminokami Naganori, daimyō of Akō Castle.
 A man 35 years of age, his family was a branch of the powerful Asano Clan.
 Strict followers of Confucianism, the Asano Clan was a proud and traditional family.

 By the year 1700, Japan had been at peace for a hundred years, unified under the sword of Tokugawa Ieyasu.
 In the absence of warfare, society prospered and the samurai had become more like government bureaucrats.
 In the capital of Edo, they preoccupied themselves with literature, artwork and fine clothing.
 They had even begun to lose their fighting skills.
 The more traditional families like the Asano looked upon the city samurai with disdain.

 To prevent warfare, the shogunate's law of sankin-kōtai (alternate attendance) required all daimyōs to spend every other year in the capitol of Edo as hostages.
 While in Edo, Lord Asano was chosen to host a very important Imperial envoy during the holidays.
 Because he was from the countryside he wasn't accustomed to the manners required for such a fancy ceremony.
 The Tokugawa shōguns master of ceremonies, Lord Kira Kozukenosuke was appointed to teach Asano the required etiquette.
 Although it was his job to do so, Lord Kira demanded a bribe of Asano.
 Asano refused to pay the bribe, offering only a token gift.
 Kira refused to teach Asano the correct manners and so he made embarrassing mistakes during the ceremony.
 Lord Kira began taunting Asano's mistakes and so Lord Asano lashed out with his short sword, injuring Kira.

 The drawing of a sword inside Edo castle was a capital offense and so Asano was ordered to commit seppuku.
 Asano's bodyguards rushed home with the bad news, covering more than 425 miles in five days.

 Asano's men later learned that Kira had survived the attack.
 A member of a powerful family, Kira had surveillance placed on Lord Asano's followers.